Muvattupuzha

 Muvattupuzha (/ml/) is a municipality in the Ernakulam district of Kerala, India.
 It is located 35 km east of the district headquarters in Thrikkakara and about 204 km north of the state capital Thiruvananthapuram.
-As per the 2011 Indian census, Muvattupuzha has a population of 30,397 people, out of which 15,010 are males and 15,387 are females and a population density of 2306 /sqkm.
+As per the 2011 census of India, Muvattupuzha has a population of 30,397 people, out of which 15,010 are males and 15,387 are females and a population density of 2306 /sqkm.

-Muvattupuzha is bordered by the Kottayam district on the southern side and the Idukki district on the eastern side.
-Muvattupuzha lies on the intersection between MC Road and National Highway 49, about 28 km from the district capital Ernakulam.
-Muvattupuzha is located 20 km from Thodupuzha, 17 km from Koothattukulam, and 5 km away from Arakuzha.
+Muvattupuzha is bordered by Kottayam district to the south and Idukki district to the east.
+The town lies at the intersection of the MC Road and National Highway 49, approximately 28 km (17 mi) from the district headquarters at Ernakulam.
+It is situated 20 km (12 mi) from Thodupuzha, 17 km (11 mi) from Koothattukulam, and 5 km (3.1 mi) from Arakuzha.

 Etymology

-The town is named after the Muvattupuzha river that flows through it.
-The name is made up of three Malayalam words: Moonnu, aaru; and puzha.
-Aaru is usually used for rivers in the southern half of Kerala, while puzha is used in the northern parts.
-The three rivers are Kothayaar, Kaliyar, and Thodupuzhayar, which merge to form Muvattupuzhayar.
-The meeting point is called Thriveni Sangamam in Malayalam, which means "the point of confluence of three rivers".
+The town is named after the Muvattupuzha River, which flows through it.
+The name is derived from three Malayalam words: Moonnu (three), aaru (small river), and puzha (river).
+The terms aaru and puzha both mean river, with aaru more commonly used in southern Kerala and puzha in the northern parts.
+The three rivers – the Kothayar, Kaliyar, and Thodupuzhayar – merge to form the Muvattupuzha River.
+Their confluence is known as Thriveni Sangamam in Malayalam, meaning "the meeting place of three rivers".

-In English both spellings (Muvattupuzha and Moovattupuzha) are used interchangeably.
+In English, both spellings "Muvattupuzha" and "Moovattupuzha" are used interchangeably.
+Locally, the name is sometimes pronounced as "Moovattoozha".